 So it is with every disease.
 We can chase the illusion of destruction or create a healthy environment that promotes self-healing.
 Cancer is no different.
 The purpose of care is to detoxify the body, create a healthy environment, and stimulate the body's immune function.
 Is cancer 'curable'?
 Only you can answer that.
 My job is to help access the dysfunctions that promoted/allowed the disease and to assist the correction of that.
 I have earned in a Fellowship in Integrative Cancer Therapy through The American Academy ofAnti-Aging Medicine and South Florida School of Medicine where I am privileged to crunch ideas with the brightest minds in oncology.

 Learning to ask better questions is essential to successful treatment of any disease.
 Once a patient receives the dreaded diagnosis, there is a fearful stigma that seems almost stamped on the brain that causes many to follow traditional approaches and surrender all responsibility to a profession that has been less than successful in their treatment.
-The truth is: according to Oncology, a peer reviewed medical journal, the average cancer patient is worth nearly $300,000 to the hospital and doctors who land the big fish.
-I hate to paint such a grim picture and must make it perfectly clear that I am NOT against all chemotherapy or radiation, but to ignore and often negate approaches that promote changing the patient’s internal environment is malpractice. (my opinion, of course)
+The truth is: according to Oncology, a peer reviewed medical journal, the average cancer patient is worth well over $300,000 to the hospital and doctors who land the big fish.
+I hate to paint such a grim picture and must make it perfectly clear that I am NOT against all chemotherapy or radiation, but to ignore and often negate approaches that promote changing the patient's internal environment is malpractice. (my opinion, of course)

 My heart cries to hear young and old dying from cancer that have never even attempted alternative cancer therapy approaches.
 Surely we all will die, some of cancer.
 God's sovereignty does not preclude the need to seek answers and ask for wisdom.